WordPress image optimization is one of the most effective ways to boost your overall site speed.

 The Best Image Optimization Plugins for WordPress

-This plugin grants you the ability to utilize image optimization individually, or bulk optimize images.
+This plugin grants you the ability to do image optimization individually, or bulk optimize images.
 With this plugin, you are able to compress .jpeg, .gif and .png images, using dedicated servers.

 The free edition of this allows you to optimize images which are sized <1mb, whist the pro edition can compress images up to <5mb.
 It does all of this without the image quality deteriorating, as well as being able to compress newly uploaded images in the background automatically.